-- 7.1 Place cabling and utility services underground where practical. - 7.2 Consider placement and screening of air source heat pumps taking into account the potential for noise disturbance. - 7.3 Use integral solar panels on roofs where possible. - 7.4 Arrange solar panels in well-designed groups. - 7.5 Consider placement and screening of water butts. - 7.6 Consider placement and screening of EV chargers, if possible. - 7.7 Consider placing of satellite dishes so they are not obtrusive. - 7.8 Design external lighting so it does not impact on dark skies.
+- 7.1 Place cabling and utility services underground where practical. - 7.2 Consider placement and screening of air source heat pumps taking into account the potential for noise and visual disturbance. - 7.3 Use integral solar panels on roofs where possible. - 7.4 Arrange solar panels in well-designed groups. - 7.5 Consider placement of EV chargers, satellite dishes, and water butts so they are not visually intrusive.